tmtsoftware/icd/icd-db/README.md

   -i, --ingest <dir>       Top level directory containing files to ingest into the database -l, --list [subsystems|assemblies|hcds|all]
+                           Prints a list of ICD subsystems, assemblies, HCDs or all components --listData <subsystem>   Prints a list of total data rates for components of specified subsystem.
+  -u, --allUnits           Prints the set of unique units used in all received commands and published events for all components in DB.
-                           Prints a list of ICD subsystems, assemblies, HCDs or all components -c, --component <name>   Specifies the component to be used by any following options (subsystem must also be specified) -s, --subsystem <subsystem>[:version]
+  -c, --component <name>   Specifies the component to be used by any following options (subsystem must also be specified) -s, --subsystem <subsystem>[:version]
                            Specifies the subsystem (and optional version) to be used by any following options